datajerk/ctf-write-ups/nahamconctf2021/smol/README.md

 Yep, that is all of it.
 Clearly `read` with its `0x200` limit will overrun the `local_c` local that is only `0xc` bytes deep.

 There's a lot you cannot do, e.g. there's no GOT functions that will emit anything, so no easy way to leak libc.
-The available gadgets have really nothing of immediate use except for _ret2csu_.
+The available gadgets we have are really nothing of immediate use except for _ret2csu_.

-_ret2csu_ is something a bit more complicated than rop scanners such as `ROPgadget` and `ropper` are coded to deal with.
+_ret2csu_ is a bit more complicated than rop scanners such as `ROPgadget` and `ropper` are coded to deal with.

 The short of it is, you can call any function you have a pointer to and pass in its first three parameters, i.e. for x86-64 that'd be `rdi`, `rsi`, `rdx`.
 It's not hard to find `rdi` and `rsi` pop/return gadgets, but `rdx` is a bit more elusive (I didn't even know it had a name at first, I was just trying to set `rdx`; well now you know what to google for (_ret2csu_), that said, it is very rewarding to just slog through the assembly code and find these things for yourself).